1. Home

 What if I can not resolve the problems with my family?

-If we can’t help sort out the problems with your family, or if you are at risk of violence if you do go home, the social worker will look at other options.
+If we can’t help sort out the problems with your family, or if you are at risk of violence if you do go home, the social worker will carry out an assessment and look at other options.
 These may include:

-• having a ‘family group conference’ to bring together parents, extended family and significant others and find a solution to stop you becoming homeless
+- having a ‘family group conference.'
+This brings together parents, extended family and significant others.
+It aims to find a solution to stop you becoming homeless.